Frequently Asked Questions

 A blower door test is a diagnostic tool used to assess the airtightness of a building envelope.
 The test involves mounting an airtight frame with a calibrated fan in an exterior door opening.
 The fan is used to pressurize or depressurize the interior of the building, and the resulting air movement is measured to determine the airtightness of the building envelope.
 The test is repeated at different pressures to ensure accuracy.

-A blower door test typically takes about two hours to complete.
-The time required can vary depending on the size and type of home, as well as the experience of the technician performing the test.
-However, most homeowners can expect the entire process to take no longer than half a day.
+A blower door test typically takes 30 minutes to one hour to complete.
+The time required can vary depending on the size and type of home, as well as amount of required observation by the technician performing the test.
+However, most homeowners can expect the entire process to take no longer than 2 hours.

-The answer is no. You should not be inside the house during a blower door test.
+The answer is yes.
+You can be inside the house during a blower door test.
 The test involves sealing all doors and windows, then running a large fan in the front door.
 This depressurizes the house, which makes it easier to find air leaks.
-If you were inside, the fan would suck the air out of the house, and you could be seriously injured.
+Individuals can walk around the home and feel for where the air leakage is coming from.

 This depends on how well your home is insulated and air sealed.
 If your home is not well insulated or has a lot of leaks, it can be quite difficult to pass a blower door test.
 However, if your home is well insulated and airtight, it should be relatively easy to pass a blower door test.
 Either way, it is always a good idea to consult with a professional energy auditor before attempting to perform a blower door test.